A Beginner’s Guide to Buying a Second Home

 Don’t let these stipulations intimidate you, though.
 Obviously, they haven’t been enough to stop countless people from securing mortgages for their second homes.

-4. Consider Airbnb to Make Money from Your Second Home
+4. Consider Airbnb to Earn Income from Your Second Home

 Speaking of paying for your second house, consider renting it out as an Airbnb when you won’t be using it.